Best Overall Backcountry Ski Boots

-Generally speaking, boots with tongues, or three-piece boots, are easier to get into than two-piece boots, or boots that feature an "alpine wrap."
+Generally speaking, boots with tongues, or "three-piece" style, are easier to get into than two-piece boots, or boots that feature an "alpine wrap."
 Among the three-piece boots, we found the low-cuffed, super flexible ultralight boots easiest to get on and off.
-The La Sportiva Spectre 2.0 opens wide, while the close competitor Scott Cosmos III is the hardest three-piece boot to get into.
+The La Sportiva Spectre 2.0 and both versions of the Scarpa Maestrale (RS and XT) open wide.
 The Lange, Atomic Hawx, and Tecnica, predictably, are hardest to get in and out of.
-We wouldn't choose these boots for expedition or multi-day use — where you'll be getting in and out of the boot while in a tent.
+We would be reluctant to choose these lattermost boots for expedition or multi-day use, where you'll be getting in and out of the boot while in a tent.

 Most of your backcountry ski day will be spent going uphill.
 Another good portion is downhill.
 Many people love these things, and love of one or both of these things is what draws people to backcountry skiing and ski mountaineering.
 Another large chunk of your day is spent in transitioning between the two.
 That isn't nearly as fun.
 Therefore, it is nice when equipment makes it easy to get through the transitions without much drama.
 Your boots will have two distinctly different modes, and switching those modes involves buckles and adjustments.
 The best transitioning boots make this process easy.

-Contrast these with these others that complicate transitions in two very different ways.
-The Atomic Backland Carbon features a total of three buckles and a power strap and an interchangeable tongue.
-To go from uphill to downhill mode the stored tongues must be removed from one's pack, inserted into fully loosened boots, and then all buckles and straps must be re-secured.
-The Top Pick Lange XT FreeTour 130 has four buckles, a rear ski/walk mode lever, and a power strap, all of which usually require adjustment between up and downhill mode.
-The other Editors' Choice winner Atomic Hawx Ultra XTD 120 has the same configuration as the Lange, requiring all the same steps.
-One major advantage of the Atomic Hawx over the Lange (and the Tecnica, for that matter) is that the Atomic has a fully external ski/walk mode lever.
-While the mode changing levers of the Tecnica and Lange sometimes gave us trouble, the Hawx and Zero G go easily and securely every single time.
+Contrast these with these others that complicate transitions.
+The Lange XT3 and Tecnica Zero G Tour Pro both have four buckles, a rear ski/walk mode lever, and a power strap, all of which usually require adjustment between up and downhill mode.
+The Atomic Hawx Prime has the same configuration as the Lange and Tecnica, requiring all the same steps.
+One major advantage of the Atomic Hawx and Tecnica over the Lange is that the Atomic and Tecnica have a fully external ski/walk mode lever.
+While the mode changing levers of the Lange sometimes gave us trouble, the Hawx and Zero G go easily and securely every single time.

 Comfort and Fit

 Comfort is a little relative as each person has a different foot shape, width, and size, but we did our best to compare boots for touring and downhill comfort as well as how each liner affected fit.
 Our test team represents a variety of foot shapes, all in size 26.5.
 In years of comparisons now, it seems that our lead test editor has feet that are right in the middle of the road.
 They aren't super wide, nor super narrow.
-It is comparative, qualitative assessment, largely based on the experience of our lead testers, that we report.
+It is a comparative, qualitative assessment, largely based on the experience of our lead testers that we report.
 With length fixed at 26.5, for test and comparison purposes (in some cases, given the different shapes and volumes of different models, we might opt to size up or down for our use), we compared rough estimates of the boot's volume and additionally noted toe box, overall volume, and heel pocket retention/volume.
 We also commented on general impression of width, though volume is a better metric.

-The Salomon S/Lab MTN, Tecnica Zero G Guide and Arc'teryx Procline Carbon Lite fit on the narrow, low volume end of the spectrum.
-The Lange XT FreeTour, Dynafit Radical and Dynafit TLT7 are neutral in fit.
+The Salomon S/Lab MTN and La Sportiva Sytron fit on the narrow, low volume end of the spectrum.
+The Lange XT3, Tecnica Zero G Tour Pro, and Dynafit Hoji are neutral in fit.
 The Scarpa Maestrale RS and Scarpa F1 seem to be higher volume than the others.
 One tester found the Maestrale XT to be narrower than he expected a Scarpa boot to be.
 Other testers did not have this experience.
-Special mention must be made of the Fischer Transalp Vacuum TS and the Editors' Choice Atomic Hawx.
-These both start with a pretty neutral fit, but are made of special plastic that is far more readily adjusted than the plastic used in the other boots.
+Special mention must be made of the Atomic Hawx.
+These start with a pretty neutral fit, but are made of special plastic that is far more readily adjusted than the plastic used in the other boots.
 They can be easily "heat molded" to accommodate a wide range of foot shapes and issues.
 The Atomic Backland Carbon is high volume, while both the Dynafit TLT8 and Scott Freeguide are optimized for very wide, high-volume feet.

 After the fit, there are comfort concerns.
 Fit is king, but there is one major non-fit-related comfort criteria we looked at.
 For some boots to get lighter, materials in both shell and liner have gotten thinner.
 Thinning the liner serves two major purposes.
 First, it is less material.
 Therefore it is lighter.
-Additionally, and less obvious, but the thin shell materials offer better support when they fit closer to your foot.
-Any shell material offers better support when it is close to your foot, but thin shell materials need that performance attribute more.
+Additionally, and less obvious, but thin shell materials offer better support when they fit closer to your foot.
+Any shell material offers better support when it is close to your foot, but thin shell materials need that performance bump more.
 In the end, some liners are thinner than others.
 For bony feet, no matter how well you fit the boots, thin liner boots are more prone to cause pressure points.
-The ultralight La Sportiva Spectre 2.0 and Atomic Backland Carbon seemed especially prone to this, causing bruising on the ankle bones of two testers each.
+The La Sportiva Spectre 2.0 and Atomic Backland Carbon both seemed especially prone to this, causing bruising on the ankle bones of two testers each.

-We find it surprising how seldom the insulation value of ski boots is mentioned in other online reviews.
+We find it surprising how seldom the insulation value of ski boots is mentioned in other web reviews.
 Skiing regularly takes place in cold conditions.
 Your boots should accommodate that.
 With a wide range of construction styles and materials, we found variation in the warmth of the boots we selected for review.
 Thicker liners and thicker shells make for warmer boots.
 More material between your warm foot and the cold outside slows the transfer of heat.
 What this means is that there is a pretty clear correlation between the weight of the boots and the insulation value.
 Of course, fit matters, but that can be adjusted.
 The other thing that matters is the "density" of the liners.
 Softer foam in the liners seems to feel warmer.